andy-yun/pytorch-0.4-yolov3/README.md

 * codes are modified to work on pytorch 0.4 and python3
 * some codes are modified to speed up and easy readings.
 (I'm not sure..
 T_T)

-#### If you want to know the training and detect procedure, please refer to https://github.com/marvis/pytorch-yolo2 for the detail information.
+#### If you want to know the training and detect procedures, please refer to https://github.com/marvis/pytorch-yolo2 for the detail information.

 ### Train your own data or coco, voc data as follows:
 ```